- Autism & Developmental Services

 COMPLIANCE PLAN AND CODE OF CONDUCT FOR ACHIEVE BEYOND

-Since 1995, Achieve Beyond has taken pride in offering high quality Pediatric Therapy and Autism services to the children and families in New York State.
-Achieve Beyond has grown and expanded to offer such services in Texas, Virginia, California and New Jersey.
+Since 1995, Achieve Beyond has taken pride in offering high quality Pediatric Therapy and Autism services to the children and families.
 As with any vital and vibrant organization, Achieve Beyond cannot be content with the status quo, but rather must focus on the future.
 To preserve and enhance our well-deserved reputation, everyone associated with Achieve Beyond must share a commitment not only to our clients and our work, but also to compliance with the numerous laws, regulations, and policies that govern our conduct.
 To assist us in our compliance goals, we have developed the Achieve Beyond Compliance Program, which includes a Compliance Plan and Code of Conduct.
 In that Code, we have briefly summarized the internal and external provisions that govern various legal and ethical requirements we must meet.
 The Code is expected to serve as a useful guide to assist us and you in identifying and addressing those instances where there may not be compliance with the law or with Achieve Beyond policy.
 The failure to follow existing law can damage our reputation and threaten our ability to carry out our mission.
 Unlawful behavior also may result in criminal liability and civil fines and penalties.
 Individuals who knowingly violate or recklessly disregard this Compliance Plan, the Code of Conduct, or the laws, regulations and policies which govern Achieve Beyond will face severe consequences including termination.

 We recognize that our ability to achieve compliance with the law depends upon our ability to recognize, avoid, and remedy existing problems.
 Our compliance, therefore, depends not only upon a choice to “follow the rules” but also our obligation to our mission, our agency, each other, and all those who serve Achieve Beyond in any capacity, to comply with the laws and to bring all issues of potential concern to the attention of the appropriate Program Manager, a Provider Relations Manager or to a Achieve Beyond Compliance Committee member (see “Discharging Your Obligations”).
 In return, you have our commitment that the issues you raise will be promptly and properly reviewed and that appropriate corrective action will be taken where necessary.
 Most important, you will not in any way be subject to any adverse consequences for making good faith reports; to the contrary, we view the failure to bring appropriate concerns to our attention to be a serious breach of your obligations that could lead to disciplinary action.
 In short, we commend and will support strongly those who make the proper choices at Achieve Beyond, and will hold accountable those persons who make inappropriate choices or those who turn a blind eye toward improper conduct.
 Through our collective efforts we are confident that we can and will enhance our existing reputation for excellence.